Howard P Goodkin, MD, PhD

 - Clinical Practice:

-- Epilepsy, Seizures and Epilepsy- Pediatric, Headaches- Pediatric, Myasthenia Gravis, Peripheral Neuropathy, Seizure Disorder, Migraine, Neurocutaneous Disorders, Electroencephalogram (EEG), Neurology Services, Pediatric Neurology, Tuberous Sclerosis
+- Epilepsy Care, Seizures and Epilepsy- Pediatric, Headaches- Pediatric, Myasthenia Gravis, Seizure Disorder, Neurocutaneous Disorders, Electroencephalogram (EEG), Neurology Services, Pediatric Neurology, Tuberous Sclerosis, Ketogenic Diet- Pediatrics

 Shure professor of neurology and pediatrics, Howard P. Goodkin, MD, PhD, serves as the chair of the department of neurology and director of the division of pediatric neurology.
 He received his undergraduate medical education at Washington University in St. Louis and his postgraduate medical education at St. Louis Children’s Hospital and Boston Children’s Hospital.

 He serves on the board of the American Epilepsy Society.
 In addition, he has served as a councilor for the Professors of Child Neurology and on several committees for the Child Neurology Society.
 Other involvements include or have included: membership on NIH study sections, the scientific advisory board for Citizens United in Research (CURE) and the scientific advisory board for the Tuberous Sclerosis Alliance.
 He is currently an associate editor of Epilepsy Research and on the editorial board of Pediatric Neurology.
 He’s also an associate editor of Wyllie’s “The Treatment of Epilepsy: Principles and Practices.”